 Surrealism between psychological investigation and artistic commitment

 One of the main purposes of Surrealism is try to perceive and decipher the mysteries of the unconscious: what is it?
 How does it work?
 How to connect with it?

 These are quite essential questions which science in primis, mainly psychology, has struggled with over the past decades and, needless to say, a breakthrough in finding new answers is still yet to come.

 However, for our part, those questions concretely applies to Surrealism’s concerns as well.
 In order to perform the intriguing task of connecting to the unconscious, according to surrealists, in terms of methodology, a crucial shift in perspective is required: rationality must be replaced by irrationality.

 To achieve this, the first surrealists used to experiment with the most different techniques, from frottage to automatic writing, from collage to assemblage, from cadavre exquis to dripping and, last but not least, hypnosis itself.

 Nevertheless, among all the various techniques tested by surrealists, dreaming is certainly the main one as it is the most powerful and the one anyone can use.
 Dreaming does open the door to the abyss of the unconscious and this is precisely what surrealists were looking for as they were deeply attracted to that brand new concept: the unconscious indeed.
 All they truly sought was trying to make contact with it.
 How?
 Deciphering it and painting it: deciphering it through painting and painting it through dreaming.
 This constructive interchange constituted the primary activity of the first surrealists.

-It is worthy to mention that this fascinating description-deciphering marriage is still in use in contemporary Surrealism as the definitive decoding of the unconscious is yet to come - an objective description of it certainly doesn’t pertain to painting rather to science, the latter though is still far from final comprehension.
+It is worthy to mention that this fascinating description-deciphering marriage is still in use in contemporary Surrealism as the definitive decoding of the unconscious is still missing - an objective description of it certainly doesn’t pertain to painting rather to science, the latter though is still far from final comprehension.

 Moreover, this is a hard problem to tackle as the object of investigation is indeed invisible to the five senses and as such, it can’t be analyzed by using the mechanist-scientist model.